Meet the Alumni Leading Education in Their States

 Angélica taught in New York City as a 1994 corps member, working in the city where she was raised.

 Penny Schwinn (Baltimore ’04)

 Tennessee State Education Commissioner

-Penny Schwinn hit the ground running this year as the newly appointed Tennessee State Education Commissioner.
-She plans to spend her first few months traveling to every school district in Tennessee to meet with staff and understand what schools need.
+Penny Schwinn hit the ground running in her role as Tennessee State Education Commissioner after her appointment in early 2019.
+She plans to spend her first few months traveling to every school district in Tennessee and preparing for state testing this spring.

 Penny brings a wealth of experience to her role, having spent the past five years working in state education leadership positions in Texas and Delaware.
 Among her accomplishments, she developed local and state systems to hold schools accountable for strong student achievement.
 She also supported the development of open-source instructional materials and managed a team that provided professional development to over 20,000 educators per year.